anson-vandoren/ansonvandoren.com/content/posts/nodemcu-as-ftdi-bridge.md

 ```

 Notes:

 - Change `-fs 1MB` to the size of your actual image
 - Change `image1M.bin` to the name of the binary you want to restore from
 - Check what flash mode you need for your particular board, using the [Espressif documentation](https://github.com/espressif/esptool/wiki/SPI-Flash-Modes) as reference. `dout` was correct for the Sonoff Basic R2, but yours may be different.

+---

+_Note: if you buy a product from Amazon using any of the links in this post, I may be rewarded with a small commission._